-Grant Shapps coalition minister for ‘Self Build Homes’ in June 2012 has wisely copied the business plan of the Self Build Family homes site at Flosh Meadows, Cleator !!!!
-OOOkaaay; perhaps he also had other models to follow but at Flosh Meadows, Cleator, in the wonderful area of Copeland being immediately adjacent to the Lake District National Park that was our 1st stage procedures and if allowed by our local planners it will also be our next.
+Grant Shapps coalition minister for ‘Self Build Homes’ in June 2012 has wisely copied the business plan of the Flosh Meadows, Cleator, Self Build family homes site; he recommended that more self build plots should be sold with roads and services in the close vicinity of each plot; OOOkaaay; perhaps he also had other models to follow but at Flosh Meadows, Cleator, in the wonderful area of Copeland being immediately adjacent to the Lake District National Park that was our first procedure and if allowed by our local planners it will also be our next.
 We build the roads & pavements, put in electric, gas, water, telephone and drains to each plot boundary and then invite plot owners to connect up and build their family homes.
-The owners achieve a magnificent and affordable family home and the high quality housing stock in our area is improved.
-More »
+The owners achieve a magnificent and affordable family home and the housing stock in our area is improved with these high quality homes.

 It is quite unusual for a Government Minister to praise an opposition MP for forcing the Government to change its own law says M.P for Bassetlaw John Mann.
 That did happen last week however when Planning Minister Nick Boles congratulated me for my 18 month, one-man campaign to reverse excessive Government taxes on people building their own homes.